SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 A type can conform to a protocol with a lower access level than the type itself.
-For example, you can define a public type that can be used in other modules, but whose conformance to an internal protocol can only be used within the public type's defining module.
+For example, you can define a public type that can be used in other modules, but whose conformance to an internal protocol can only be used within the internal protocol's defining module.

-The scope in which a type conforms to a particular protocol is the minimum of the type's access level and the protocol's access level.
+The context in which a type conforms to a particular protocol is the minimum of the type's access level and the protocol's access level.
 If a type is public, but a protocol it conforms to is internal, the fact that the type conforms to the protocol is also “internal”.